bangmaple/BangMapleJDBCRepository/README.md

 ```
 - If you use `META-INF/context.xml` for Database datasource then remember to set the `name` property
 of the `Resource` tag as `JDBCRepository` or the `ConnectionManager` will not initialize
-- your application, you should configure like this:
+your application, you should configure like this (You don't need to implement ServletListener,
+the `ConnectionManager` will automatically initialize the Connection Pool if you correctly set-up
+the `context.xml` file):
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <Context antiJARLocking="true" path="/">